zoatel/mynatega/README.md

 To access the website, please visit [MyNatega.com](https://mynatega.com) and use the following seating number: **25230101** to explore the features and functionalities.

-## Project Details
+## Project Overview

-The project is implemented using [React](https://reactjs.org/) with [Vite](https://vitejs.dev/) as the build tool.
-The data is stored and managed using [Firestore](https://firebase.google.com/docs/firestore), enabling efficient data storage and retrieval.
+MyNatega.com is implemented using modern web technologies such as [React](https://reactjs.org/) with [Vite](https://vitejs.dev/) as the build tool.
+The data is stored and managed using [Firestore](https://firebase.google.com/docs/firestore), ensuring efficient data storage and retrieval.

 ## Features

-- Detailed exam results with statistics
-- Cumulative details and ranking
-- User-friendly interface
-- Seamless data updates through the Python script

-## Python Data Scraping and Analysis
+- **Detailed Exam Results:** Students can access comprehensive exam results, providing valuable insights into their performance.

+- **Statistics and Ranking:** MyNatega.com presents statistical analysis and ranking information to help students gauge their standing in comparison to their peers.

+- **User-friendly Interface:** The website offers an intuitive and user-friendly interface, making it easy for students to navigate and access their exam results effortlessly.

-A Python script has been developed to scrape the official university website for exam results.
-The script then performs analysis and calculations to generate statistics, ranking, and cumulative details.
-The processed data is then uploaded to the Firestore database, ensuring up-to-date and accurate information on MyNatega.com.
+- **Seamless Data Updates:** A Python script is employed to scrape the official university website for exam results.
+The script performs analysis and calculations to generate statistics, ranking, and cumulative details, ensuring that the data on MyNatega.com remains up-to-date and accurate.

 ## Installation and Usage

 To run the project locally, follow these steps:

 1. Clone the repository: `git clone https://github.com/zoatel/mynatega.git`
-2. Install dependencies: `yarn add `
+2. Install dependencies: `yarn`
 3. Start the development server: `yarn dev`

 Make sure you have Node.js, npm, and yarn installed on your system.

 ## Contributing

-Contributions are welcome!
+Contributions to MyNatega.com are welcome!
 If you find any bugs or have suggestions for improvements, please open an issue or submit a pull request.
 For major changes, please discuss them first via email or any other contact method provided below.

 ## License